 The History of TEDxLancaster

 TEDxLancaster was founded in 2014.
-The first license holder was Laura Kendall, Director of Visual & Performing Arts at the Ware Center (downtown Lancaster) and Winter Center (Millersville University).
+The first license holder was Laura Kendall, who at the time was the Director of Visual & Performing Arts at the Ware Center (downtown Lancaster) and Winter Center (Millersville University).
 Laura commissioned a Programming Committee, headed by Jason Mundok and Gail Groves Scott.
 The Programming Committee was responsible for virtually the entire event.
 From curating speakers to organizing the details of the event, the Programming Committee pioneered new ground.
 Aptly, the theme "Break New Ground" was chosen.
-On May 3, 2014, the inaugural TEDxLancaster was at the Ware Center.
+On May 3, 2014, the inaugural TEDxLancaster was held at the Ware Center.
 It was a half day event with 10 speakers.
 Mark Pontz was the emcee.
 The event was limited to 100 attendees, per TED rules.
 The rules state that a TEDx event cannot exceed 100 attendees if the license holder has not attended an official TED event.
 The event sold out in 8 hours.
 See details about the speakers and view their talks here.

 In 2016, Bob Vasile was one of just 400 TEDx organizers from around the world to be chosen to attend the inaugural TEDSummit, which included the TEDx Global Forum.
 The event was held in Banff, Alberta.
 Bob and other organizers worked alongside TED Curator Chris Anderson and the rest of the TED staff to help direct the future of TEDx events worldwide.
 One of the initiatives to come out of the Summit was to introduce a new speaker format called "direct to camera."
 This allowed a speaker to give a TEDx talk without being on the actual stage.
 The talk could be either livestreamed or pre-recorded.
 A few months later, TEDxLancaster would become one of the first TEDx events in the world to unveil this new format.